KuroiRaku/ProjectGameOff2024/README.md

 * Add additional endings that depend on failed missions
 * Add wounded NPC state
 * Different units should have different HP and mana regeneration mana (not balanced yet)
-* Create a Class System so that player can start with different unlocked spells attribute
+* Create create a class system so that player can start with different unlocked spells attribute